YottaDB/YDBDoc/MessageRecovery/errors.rst

 MURAIMGFAIL
 -----------------

-MURAIMGFAIL, MUPIP RECOVER failed while processing after-image journal record.
+MURAIMGFAIL, Mupip recover or rollback failed while processing an after-image journal record.
 Failure code: xxxx.

 MUPIP Error: This indicates that MUPIP RECOVER/ROLLBACK encountered an error when processing an after-image journal record written for each DSE database update. xxxx contains the failure codes for the four attempts.
 It is very likely that the database may have integrity errors or that the process-private data structures are corrupted.